iAbhishek91/google-cloud/Services/COMPUTE-02-app-engine.md

 # App Engine (PaaS)

+- one of the oldest services created by GCP.
 - Its a platform as a service offering of GCP. unlike IaaS (compute engine and kubernetes engine).
 - App engine is your best friend if you don't want to focus on Infrastructure.